Epic 14-year road trip stalled in South America

 While in Bonito, Catchpole started to have pain in her abdomen.
 The owner of the small hotel they were staying at, Maria Pires, of the Pousada Galeria Artes, went with them to a local clinic, since they didn't speak Portuguese, the language of Brazil, only Spanish (present tense only).

-Car trouble comes in inconvenient locations such as a salt flat in Peru.
+Car trouble comes in inconvenient locations such as a salt flat in Argentina.

 Eric Mohl